One word – variety. And France has heaps of it. This beguiling country is both sleepy and captivating with snippets to

 Like other French religious buildings, the Abbey was vandalised by Protestants during the Reformation.
 But it still remains intact, further adding to its charm.

 Fourcés is a small bastide town most notable for its round central ‘square’.
 Years ago, the square was occupied by a castle but all that’s left now is tree-shaded green.
 Those visiting this beautiful town come to admire the architecture and the half-timbered houses – trust us, they won’t disappoint.

 Oliver’s tips: Summers here are divine, you can expect an abundance of markets and local entertainment to take place in the town – so make sure to bag yourself some tasty local produce.
 The inhabitants are as happy as ever, and although this small town relies on tourism, there isn’t a grey cloud in sight!

 St-Tropez, Côte d’Azur

 At the heart of the French Riviera is the gorgeous St. Tropez.
 Famed in songs and notorious spray tans, you’ll quickly learn why this is one of the most famous resorts in Europe and a popular town in France.
 The Med is truly bluer here, so top up your tan, join the locals in a game of boules, or explore the cobblestone streets.

 Oliver’s tips: We don’t need to sell this seaside town; if you’re after days spent poolside, an eclectic mix of shopping and historical charms, then this is the place for you.
 And if you’re dying to experience a taste of the high life, you can celeb-spot on popular Nikki Beach.

-A little north from the glitz and glamour of Cannes, is the world’s capital of perfume, Grasse.
+A little north of the glitz and glamour of Cannes, is the world’s capital of perfume, Grasse.
 Home to around 30 makers, tourists looking for a whiff of something good can enjoy multiple factory tours.
 Even the most delicate noses will love the smells that perforate the town – a scent that long lingers even after you’ve left.

 Oliver’s tips: Make sure to bring back some jasmine soaps, violet body sprays, and freshly scented perfume to remind you of your travels.